 go (or run) to seed

-- (Of a plant) cease flowering as the seeds develop.Example sentences
+- (Of a plant) cease flowering as the seeds develop: the latest varieties to be introduced are inclined to bolt and run to seedMore example sentences

 - When the plant's about to go to seed, the leaves become lacy and thread-like and they're just too strong to eat.

 - In the fall, the milkweed plants have already gone to seed but the dried pods will still be attached to the plant.

 - Make sure to remove any flower heads, as this will stop any leaves from forming and the plant will go to seed.